rbonifacio/svfa-scala/README.md

  </dependency>
 ```

-   * implement a class that extends the `JSVFA class` (see some examples in the scala tests). you must provide implementations to the following methods
+   * implement a class that extends the `JPDG class` (see some examples in the scala tests). you must provide implementations to the following methods
       * `getEntryPoints()` to set up the "main" methods.
 This implementation must return a list of Soot methods
       * `sootClassPath()` to set up the soot classpath.
 This implementation must return a string
       * `analyze(unit)` to identify the type of a node  (source, sink, simple node) in the graph; given a statement (soot unit)